Perturbation-based inference for diffusion processes: Obtaining effective models from multiscale data: Error Analysis for the Estimation Procedure

-For $\rank{(A)} = n$, it is well-known that $\mathcal{S}$ in \eqref{eq:param:lsp}, i.e.\ the set of all least squares solutions, contains only one element \cite[Thm.\ $1.1.3$]{Bjorck1996}.
+For $\rank{(A)} = n$, it is well-known that the set $\mathcal{S}$ in \eqref{eq:param:lsp}, i.e.\ the set of all least squares solutions, contains only one element \cite[Thm.\ $1.1.3$]{Bjorck1996}.
 By construction $\theta\in\mathcal{S}$, so that $\theta=\hat\theta$.
 Therefore \eqref{eq:decomp:error} and \eqref{eq:estimator:limit:stable} imply the claim \eqref{eq:estimator:limit:unbiased}. \end{proof} \begin{remark} The rank condition $\rank(A) = n$ in the previous result ensures the model consistency of the estimation procedure.
-Specifically, the rank condition makes the link to the feasibility of parametrization \eqref{eq:parameterization}, in the sense that $\rank(A) = n$ is only possible if the parametrization \eqref{eq:parameterization} for $X$ solving \eqref{eq:sde} is reasonable and unique.
-From a more technical viewpoint, the rank condition is crucial for the sensitivity of the least squares problem and thus inherent to any methodology relying on a least squares approach. \end{remark}
+Specifically, the rank condition makes the link to the feasibility of parametrization \eqref{eq:parameterization}, in the sense that $\rank(A) = n$ is only possible, if the parametrization \eqref{eq:parameterization} for $X$ solving \eqref{eq:sde} is reasonable and unique.
+From a more technical viewpoint, the rank condition is crucial for the sensitivity of the least squares problem and is thus inherent to any methodology relying on a least squares approach.
+In fact, either rank hypothesis (i.e.\ $\rank(A) = \min\{m,n\}$ or $\rank(A) = n$) ensures that the least squares approach itself is stable. \end{remark}